Augmented Reality filters: How Creators Can Use Them

 Environment Real world enhanced with digital elements Fully immersive, computer-generated world

-User Awareness Remains aware of their physical surroundings Isolated from the real world
+User Awareness Remains aware of physical surroundings Isolated from the real world

-Primary Use Case Visualizing a product in your space (e.g., a couch) Exploring a virtual environment (e.g., the metaverse)
+Primary Use Case Visualizing a product in your space (e.g., a couch) Exploring a virtual environment (e.g., a simulation)

-Accessibility Typically requires only a smartphone Often requires a dedicated headset
+Accessibility Typically requires only a smartphone — winner Often requires a dedicated headset

 Benefits of AR Filters for Creators and Brands